South West Outdoor Festival 2018 FAQs

 What’s included in my ticket price?

-All tickets include parking, festival entry, entertainment (live bands and speakers), most on-site walk-up activities (eg bushcraft and star gazing), and experiences such as guided walks (space permitting).
+All Adult/Child/Family & Glamping tickets include parking*, festival entry, entertainment (live bands and speakers), most on-site walk-up activities (eg bushcraft and star gazing), and experiences such as guided walks (space permitting).
 People who purchase weekend tickets get all of the above, all weekend long, plus a camping, glamping or campervan spot for two nights (Friday and Saturday night) – BYO tent/van unless you’re glamping, in which case everything is supplied except a sleeping bag.

 What do I need to pay extra for?

 People who want to take part in one of the trail running races or cycling challenges that take place across the weekend will need to pay an entry fee for those events.
-Likewise, participants in most small-group guided adventures – such as kayaking, canoeing and climbing – will need to sign up and pay for the sessions they want to join.
+Likewise, participants in most small-group guided adventures – such as kayaking, canoeing and climbing – will need to sign up and pay for the sessions they want to join. *If you are bringing a campervan you will also need to buy an additional campervan ticket.

-When and where is the next festival?
+When and where is the festival?

 The 2018 South West Outdoor Festival will take place over the weekend of 5–7 October at East Soar, close to Salcombe in the sensational South Hams area of South Devon (East Soar Farm, Kingsbridge TQ7 3DR).